hsonhi/FastAPI/README.md

-## A Python/FastAPI project sample with Redis on a Docker container
+## A FastAPI project sample with Redis on a Docker container
 This sample contains the completed program from the tutorial: [FastAPI in Visual Studio Code](https://code.visualstudio.com/docs/python/tutorial-fastapi).
 Immediate steps are not included.

 ### Run the app locally in VS Code